nareshbhatia/nextjs-nested-layouts/README.md

 I have implemented the requirements 4 ways to compare the performance:

 1. **Server Components**: The entire page is built using React Server Components.
-Both master and detail data are fetched on the server.
+Both list and detail data are fetched on the server.
 2. **Client Components**: The entire page is built using React Client Components.
-Both master and detail data are fetched on the client.
+Both list and detail data are fetched on the client.
 This is the preferred option give the requirements.
 3. **Fake Child**: A variation of option 2, to improve performance (not successful).
 Here we are faking the nested child component by returning `undefined` (see [here](./src/app/fake-child/%5Bid%5D/page.tsx#L6)).
 This